-Stay awhile so you don’t miss out on the next great event, the chance to see rare cars during the Car Show & Auction of 600 classic cars, followed by the Props and Hops Craft Beer Festival at the Palm Springs Air Museum.
+Stay awhile so you don’t miss out on the next great event: the chance to see rare cars during the Car Show and auction of 600 classic cars, followed by the Props and Hops Craft Beer Festival at the Palm Springs Air Museum.

-You will taste dozens of craft beers by West Coast breweries and eat food while enjoying live performances by DJs.
+You will taste dozens of craft beers from West Coast breweries and eat food while enjoying live performances by DJs.

 When finished with festivals and events, you can take an easy hike in the Coachella Valley Preserve.

 The five easy trails in the preserve are a great way to spend some time in nature with interesting views.